 The client recognized their need for more comprehensive change management, so they asked us to fill in the gaps.
 We developed a robust communication plan to supplement the vendor’s communication approach.

-While change sponsors will share some similar duties as project managers, these two roles are not the same.
+While change sponsors have certain responsibilities that are similar to project manager responsibilities, these two roles are not the same.

 Project managers are responsible for handling the day-to-day tasks required to keep the implementation afloat.
 They manage short-term expectations, keep budgets and timelines on track, and resolve issues as they occur.

-On the other hand, a change sponsor has a broader perspective.
-Their job is to help others understand the company’s long-term goals.
-They focus on sharing how the new systems will help move the business closer to these goals.
-They’re less involved in the nitty-gritty details of the project.
+A change sponsor has a broader perspective.
+Their job is to help their peers understand the project’s long-term goals, and they focus on communicating how new technology will help move the business closer to these goals.

-There are certain traits that a successful change sponsor will possess.
+There are certain traits that a successful change sponsor must possess.
 To be effective in this role, they must be:

 • Able to clearly articulate a vision